MCTeamPotato/Ring-of-the-Hundred-Curses/README_EN.md

 2. [x] The World Against You: All creatures become hostile towards you. kl
 3. [x] Greedy Eating: Reduces the hunger restoration from food. kl
 4. [x] Backpack Limit: Reduces the stack limit of items. kl
-5. [ ] Full Power: Weapons can only be used when fully charged. kl
+5. [x] Full Power: Weapons can only be used when fully charged. kl
-6. [ ] Shield on the Right: Cannot use a shield in the off-hand. kl
+6. [x] Shield on the Right: Cannot use a shield in the off-hand. kl
-7. [ ] Lack of Oxygen: Suffocation effect occurs underground. kl
+7. [x] Lack of Oxygen: Suffocation effect occurs in many place. kl
 8. [x] Sleepless Nights: Cannot sleep in beds. kl
 9. [ ] Weak Stomach: Raw meat gives debuffs. kl
 10. [ ] Weaponless: Cannot mine hard blocks. kl